dennyshow/milestone-project4/README.md

 # FULL STACK FRAMEWORKS

-## My final Milestone Project
+## My Fourth Milestone Project

-Throughout this project I will be using the technologies that I have learnt so far from Code Institue.
+Throughout this project I will be using the Technologies that I have learnt so far from Code Institue.
-This project will consist of HTML5, CSS3, JQuery, JavaScript, Python, Django and Sqlite.
+This project will consist of HTML5 in Jinja format, CSS3, JQuery, JavaScript, Python/Django(Frameworks) and Sqlite.
+I will be using Travis for Test and also Deployment Technologies like Heroku and AWS3(Images)

-The site designed was an auction web based app.
-Database was stored and retrieved from the backend(sqlite3).
+The site designed was an online ecommerce auction based app that can earn money for the owner.
+User can learn and know about the artefact before biding or purchasing.
+You have to be registered to place a bid.

+Registered user are allowed to either wait until auction ends or buy product directly.
+Winnner is decided when bid has closed!

+All databases used was stored and retrived in the backend via sqlite3.
-I have decided to follow the project requirement provided in brief.
+I have decided to follow the project requirements provided in brief.

 ## UX

 The UX for this project is easy and understandable.
-It is mainly a web based application that functions well.
+It is mainly an ecommerce web based application that functions perfectly.
 Navigations are quite easy and smooth for users.
 The application is intuitive to use and has information on it presented well.
-There is a filter that allows user to narrow/navigate thier search through the application.
+There is a search input box that allows user to narrow/navigate thier search through the application.
-The web application allows user to create,read(view),edit(update) and delete smoothly.
+The web application allows user to create, read(view), edit(update) and make payment without any interferenc.

 The data schema used displays perfectly throughout the form thus allowing user to implement the CRUD rule perfectly.
-The application allows for addition of a new image or automatically adds a default image.
+The images used are stored in a static folder
 The colour scheme was very simple and makes the site quite clear and readable enough for users.
+Fonts sizes are also considered for good readability.
+The site also has some interactivity functions but minimal.
 This application is very easy for a user to manipulate and understand.